 The event you’re about to read, in the coming paragraphs, is just a sneak peek into what life can be like in Israel.
 It’s not always like this, but it sure does make my day better when it is!
 Being an immigrant in Israel is anything but easy!
-Everything is done differently over here and almost always occurs in a way you least expect it to.
+Everything is done differently over here and almost always occurs in a way you least expect.

 The day started like any other.
 I woke up and soon began cooking up a storm in the kitchen, using all my mom’s pots and pans in the process.
 My goal was to prepare the food for the day as quickly as possible, before going to get a medical massage, that afternoon.

 As I cooked, I kept thinking that this was a perfect day for me to get a massage, as my shoulders and back were starting to get sore with all the standing up I was doing.
 While I was in America, I would get a massage once a week, as a part of my therapy, but since I’d been back in Israel, I’d gone a month without a massage, and it was showing.

 Once 3pm hit, my mom and I got into the car and drove to Hadera.
 This was going to be my first massage through our health insurance, and I was interested to see what they were going to do differently to the massage therapists I’ve had in the past.
 Let me give you a little hint — it was INCREDIBLY different!

 Upon arriving at the doctor’s, my mom and I were already skeptical about what we were going to find.
 After attempting to talk to the receptionist, she told us to take a seat in the empty sitting room and wait.
 I looked at my mom in bewilderment, and we started to giggle (already the laughter had begun).
 The receptionist asked us, in Hebrew, why we were laughing, but we had no way to tell her in Hebrew, so we just giggled some more.